Fort Lauderdale-Hollywood International Airport, Fort Lauderdale Transportation

 Water Bus

-This popular past time along Fort Lauderdale’s famed Intracoastal waterway for great sightseeing, dining at the many waterfront restaurants or shopping along Las Olas Blvd.
-One-way tickets for the popular service costs $5 for all day pass; the water cabs will go anywhere within seven miles of Intracoastal Waterway, between Port Everglades and Commercial Boulevard.
-Guided tours and private charters of the Historic New River are also available
+This popular setting along Fort Lauderdale’s famed Intracoastal waterway for great sightseeing, dining at the many waterfront restaurants, or shopping along Las Olas Blvd.
+One-way tickets for the popular service cost $5 for a Day-pass; the water cabs will go anywhere within seven miles of Intracoastal Waterway, between Port Everglades and Commercial Boulevard.
+Guided tours and private charters of the Historic New River are also available.

 ADDRESS: 651 Seabreeze Blvd